Brazil central bank appears to cut short currency swap rollover

-RIO DE JANEIRO (Reuters) - Brazil’s central bank did not announce so far on Friday a usual auction to roll over currency swaps that are set to expire early next month, a sign it wants to slow recent gains in the real.
+RIO DE JANEIRO, June 27 (Reuters) - Brazil’s central bank did not announce so far on Friday a usual auction to roll over currency swaps that are set to expire early next month, a sign it wants to slow recent gains in the real.

 The bank has so far rolled over slightly more than 85 percent of the $10.1 billion worth of expiring currency swaps, derivatives it has been regularly selling to investors who demand protection against currency losses.